bockmancheung/bockmancheung.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to Bock-Man Cheung's webpage!
+Welcome to Bockman Cheung's webpage!
 I am a first year UCLA math undergraduate.
 Outside of math, I am most involved in supporting the cause of Palestian struggles and workers' rights (activism), piano playing (my interest lies in Bach and Beethoven, and I am also looking into modern/contemporary music such as Schoenberg recently), and writing (opinion articles and journalism).

 Academic Focus
 ------